department-of-veterans-affairs/va.gov-team/products/caregivers/design-content specifications/form-intro-page.md

 **What if I need help filling out my application?**
 An accredited representative, like a Veterans Service Officer (VSO) or a caregiver support coordinator can [help you fill out your claim](https://www.va.gov/disability/get-help-filing-claim/).

-{Addtional info component expanded} What is a caregiver support coordinator?
+{Addtional info expanded} What is a caregiver support coordinator?

 A VA clinical professional who connects caregivers of Veterans with VA and community resources offering supportive programs and services.
 Caregiver Support Coordinators are located at every VA medical center and are designated specialists in caregiving issues.